Challenge Center FAQs

 What is a ropes course?

-A ropes course is an outdoor structure built of both low and/or high elements and is used to facilitate team building and personal development programs.
-Lows elements take place on or just above the ground.
+A ropes course is an outdoor structure built of low and/or high elements and is used to facilitate team-building and personal development programs.
+Low elements take place on or just above the ground.
 High elements are often built in trees or utility poles and require a safety system including harnesses, ropes, and hardware.
-At Peak Adventures, we have a wide variety of high and low elements, including a rock wall, catwalk, multi-line, and the popular dive.
+Here at Peak Adventures, we have various high and low elements, including a rock wall, catwalk, multi-line, and the popular dive.
 Many of our elements can be viewed here.

 How much does it cost?